 What is the Scottish Poppy Appeal?

 The Scottish Poppy Appeal is Scotland’s largest annual street collection and is held in late October and early November each year.
 We organise it with the support of nearly 10,000 volunteer Area Organisers and collectors.
 Since its inception in 1921, the Poppy Appeal has always had a dual purpose – to remember those who made the ultimate sacrifice and to raise money for those who have been left disadvantaged by their time in Service.
-Over four million poppies a year are distributed across Scotland to raise funds for the Armed Forces community.
+Over three million poppies a year are distributed across Scotland to raise funds for the Armed Forces community.

 How much money do you raise?